Tip # 5: Boost your metabolism program

 Welcome to the next tip in the Boost Your Metabolism program!

 Gradual changes, practised over a long period of time, are much easier to accomplish and likely more permanent.
 It's like breaking a new path through a field of grass.
 The first few times you walk the new path, the grass springs right back up again.
 But with constant repetition, over time the grass will stay flattened.
 The new pathway becomes permanent and so has your new habit!
 I encourage you to follow each tip longer than a week.
-All the tips or 'habits' in this program are easily accessible in my Blog or on Facebook.
+All the tips or 'habits' in this program are easily – and will always be – accessible in this Blog.
 You can move on to the next tip whenever you are ready.

 Incidentally, it’s best to do them in order (because I may refer back to past tips), so if you are visiting for the first time, please begin with week 1 here: Tip #1